 Kenneth Yip, Arrive Ready to Study Life Sciences

 I’ve been teaching with the Department of Cell & Systems Biology at the University of Toronto since 2010.
 Students will typically see me in first and/or second year, as I teach the large undergraduate biology classes.
-I also run a cancer research team at the Princess Margaret Cancer Centre, University Health Network.
+I also run a cancer research team at the Princess Margaret Cancer Centre, University Health Network and am the Scientific Director of Anticancer.ca.

 Learn more about Professor Yip